Canada extends review of CNOOC-Nexen deal by 30 days

-OTTAWA Canada said it needs more time to complete its review of a $15.1 billion Chinese bid to take over oil and gas explorer Nexen Inc NXY.TO, a deal that has raised fears about opening the Canadian energy sector to the Asian power's state-owned companies.
+OTTAWA Canada said it needs more time to complete its review of a 9.4 billion pounds Chinese bid to take over oil and gas explorer Nexen Inc NXY.TO, a deal that has raised fears about opening the Canadian energy sector to the Asian power's state-owned companies.

 "The proposed transaction is undergoing a rigorous review," Industry Minister Christian Paradis said in a brief statement announcing the widely expected extension.
 "The required time will be taken to conduct a thorough and careful review of this proposed investment."